Fun Kids’ Stocking Stuffers – From creative to clever, practical to pure fun, here’s a stocking stuffer kids idea for every kid on your list!

 5. NO-MESS COLORING.
 We love the Color Wonder no-mess line of products.
 They’ve got activity books and coloring books my kids just LOVE.

-6. 32 WAYS TO DRESS A… These little sketch pads are ADORABLE.
+6. DRAWING NOTEPADS These little sketch pads are ADORABLE.
 Each mini book has a different animal, waiting to be “dressed.”
 I love the different animals!
+My kids both requested them again this year, and I’m also adding these cute kids’ “dress me” notepads.
+They’re great for waiting rooms, travel, restaurants, and any time you need a little something to do.

 7. PUFFY STICKER BOOKS.
 These are our FAVORITE!
 The stickers get SO much use before losing their stick, even with lots and lots (and LOTS!) of repositioning.
-The Pet Shop and Chipmunk House have been two of our favorites.
+The Pet Shop and Chipmunk House have been two of our favorites, though you can get a trio of Mermaids, Princesses & Dress-Ups for a deal!

 8. PAINT STICKS.
 These bright, bold paint sticks are less mess than any other paints I know.
 They dry quickly, work like markers, and clean up well!